Download This Bill in Microsoft Word format

 (4) provide professional development to educators.

-Assessments required to be developed or adopted pursuant to the provisions of this section or chapter must be objective and reliable.
+Assessments required to be developed or adopted pursuant to the provisions of this section or chapter must be objective and reliable, and administered in English and in Braille for students as identified in their Individual Education Plan.

 (2) A person who is no longer enrolled in a public school and who previously failed to receive a high school diploma or was denied graduation solely for failing to meet the exit exam requirements pursuant to this section and State Regulation may petition the local school board to determine the student's eligibility to receive a high school diploma pursuant to this chapter.
 The local school board will transmit diploma requests to the South Carolina Department of Education in accordance with department procedures.
 Petitions under this section must be submitted to the local school district.
 Students receiving diplomas in accordance with this section shall not be counted as graduates in the graduation rate calculations for affected schools and districts, either retroactively or in current or future calculations.
 On or before January 31, 2019, the South Carolina Department of Education shall report to the State Board of Education and the General Assembly the number of diplomas granted, by school district, under the provision.
 The State Board of Education shall remove any conflicting requirement and promulgate conforming changes in its applicable regulations.
 The department shall advertise the provisions of this item in at least one daily newspaper of general circulation in the area of each school district within forty-five days after this enactment.
 After enactment, the department may continue to advertise the provisions of this item, but it shall not be required to advertise after December 31, 2017.
 At a minimum, this notice must consist of two columns measuring at least ten inches in length and measuring at least four and one-half inches combined width, and include: